AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/1_phonopy.md

 analysis/Si/92b4ed53a4691c7621606216cab915fa8d5ac311:
 converged  sc_natoms_64
 ```
-The `sc_natoms_64` folders each contain a `phonopy_analysis` directory that only contain the final phonopy `trajectory.son` file for those iterations.
+The `sc_natoms_64` folders each contain a `phonopy_analysis` directory that only contains the final phonopy `trajectory.son` file for those iterations.
 Additionally the last `phonopy` iteration are stored in `converged` for easy access to the converged phonon calculations.

+FK: I don't understand the second part of this sentence ->
 From here you can perform any analysis that is possible within `phonopy` on all the materials, and know that the results standardized with respect to all of the calculation parameters.
 For example you can see the bandstructure and DOS of both materials by running
 ```